WajdWael/Dashboard/README.md

 ```HTML
 <meta http-equiv="X-UA-Compatible" content="IE=edge">
 ```
-You use thia meta tag to define the version of Internet Explorer in which the web page will be renedered.
+You use this meta tag to define the version of Internet Explorer in which the web page will be rendered.

-> This tag will ensure that the website will not be rendered as an older version of Internet Explorer, which tend to be buggy.
+> This tag will ensure that the website will not be rendered as an older version of Internet Explorer, which tends to be buggy.

 --
 ```HTML